gitarcode/rules/rules/code-quality/log-consistency.md

 ## When to Use This

-Apply when PRs add or modify log statements in any language.
+Apply when adding or modifying log statements in any language.

 ## How It Works